projectatomic/atomic-site/source/docs/gettingstarted.md

     [fedora@atomic-master ~]$ sudo systemctl start local-registry

 ### Configuring Kubernetes master
 We're using a single etcd server, not a replicating cluster in this guide.
 This makes etcd simple, as it will work as needed out of the box.
-No need to modify the etcd config file, just enable and start the daemon with all the rest of the kubernetes services.
+No need to modify the etcd config file, just enable and start the daemon with all the rest of the Kubernetes services.

-For kubernetes, there's a few config files in /etc/kubernetes we need to set up for this host to act as a master.
-First off is setting up the etcd store that kubernetes will use.
+For Kubernetes, there's a few config files in /etc/kubernetes we need to set up for this host to act as a master.
+First off is setting up the etcd store that Kubernetes will use.
 We're using a single local etcd service, so we'll point that at the master on the standard port.

     [fedora@atomic-master ~]$ sudo vi /etc/kubernetes/config
     KUBE_ETCD_SERVERS="--etcd_servers=http://192.168.122.10:4001"